netw0rm/atlaskit/packages/ak-avatar/README.md

 const myAvatar = new Avatar();
 ```
 ### `avatar.size` : string
 The size of the avatar.
-One of:
-small', 'medium', 'large', 'xlarge'.
+Allowed values are: 'small', 'medium', 'large', 'xlarge'.

 **Kind**: instance property of Avatar
 **Default**: `"medium"`